Support TCF with Unspent

 Foreign Currency Supports Charity

 It is estimated that over $2 Billion in foreign currency is currently stored or saved in Canadian homes and businesses.
 This currency has no use or real value in Canada.
-As a result, foreign currency (notes and coins), pennies, and loose change are found in bags, boxes, envelopes, tea cups, jars and desk drawers.
-This leftover currency is not serving any purpose or realizing the potential value this currency could make in our communities.
+As a result, foreign currency (notes and coins), pennies, and loose change are found in bags, boxes, envelopes, teacups, jars and desk drawers.
+Aside from sentimental value, this leftover currency has little to no value.

 Did you know?

 In Hastings, Northumberland and Prince Edward County, there is an estimated $15 Million in foreign currency available for collection.
-Just imagine how this would impact children and youth in our community.
+Just imagine how this could impact children and youth in our community!

 What we accept

 The Currency for Kids program accepts all currency from anywhere in the world.
 Through this program metal (from coins) and paper (from bank notes) is recycled, monetized and then used to support children using TCF programs.
 It’s a win-win-win for the donor, the children supported and the environment.

 Donations can be mailed or dropped off to any The Children’s Foundation office.
 Given that the currency has no value at this time, there is no risk in mailing your donation.
 Monetary value is only realized after it is repatriated.
 For larger quantities, TCF staff would be happy to pick up.

 Mon - Fri